 6. Don’t Forget About Work Anniversaries And Birthdays During The Pandemic

 It’s so easy to forget about the basics like birthdays and work anniversaries when the world around you is going insane.
 These dates are the perfect way to show your employees how much you care about them, though.
+Nothing like forgetting a birthday to prove that you don’t want to show appreciation for employees during COVID-19.
 Take some time to mark down these dates in your calendar.
 You could even schedule out emails to go out to these employees to celebrate their anniversaries and birthdays when you have more mental energy.

 Simply acknowledging these dates will make your employees feel more loved and appreciated.
 If you would typically celebrate these dates, keep celebrating them during social distancing.
 Your employees will enjoy the normalcy that celebrating these dates gives them.